mwoluchem/big-data-spring2018/week-03/submission/pset2.md

 df[df['hour'].isin([12])].groupby(['lat','lon'])['count'].sum().reset_index().plot.scatter(x='lon', y='lat', s=df['count']/3000, title='GPS pings by location at noon')

 df[df['hour'].isin([18])].groupby(['lat','lon'])['count'].sum().reset_index().plot.scatter(x='lon', y='lat', s=df['count']/3000, title='GPS pings by location at 6pm')
+## Maia, great job!
+This is what we had in mind, yes!
+A few things to address in the future: you are setting the size of each dot based on the counts in the whole dataframe, not on the subset of counts at each given time.
+Here is a simpler way of producing each graph: sixpm = df[df['hour'] == 18] sixpm.plot.scatter(x = 'lon', y = 'lat', s = sixpm['count'] / 1000)
 ```

 ## Problem 6: Analyze Your (Very) Preliminary Findings